There are many misconceptions about what happens when someone gives notice to leave a partnership.

 This clear delineation is significant because it marks when a number of important legal concepts begin and end (e.g. when a partner’s fiduciary obligations and ‘joint and several liability’ begin and end).

-The general proposition that a partnership ‘ends’ on a change in partners can be modified by agreement between all the partners, i.e. if they agree how a partnership will effectively continue when someone leaves.
+The general proposition that a partnership ‘ends’ on a change in partners can be modified by agreement between all the partners.
+The partners can agree (before the dissolution) that the partnership will effectively continue when someone leaves.
 However, so far as the legal rights and obligations of the partners is concerned, a partner’s retirement still effectively ends the ‘original partnership’.

 The partners can agree in their Partnership Agreement how the departing partner will be treated, and how the continuing partners will continue the partnership.
-For example, the partners could agree that the departing partner will get some cash, and the new partners will continue the partnership with all of the partnership assets.
+For example, the partners could agree that a departing partner will get some cash, and the new partners will continue the partnership with all of the partnership assets.
 It may set out how the amount of cash is determined, when it must be paid, and may even restrain the departing partner from competing with the continuing partnership.
 However, all of these terms must be agreed between ALL of the partners prior to the partner leaving.
 The ‘continuing partners’ cannot impose these sort of conditions on a partner after they have elected to leave.

 However, in the absence of a clear agreement before someone leaves (i.e. without a Partnership Agreement that deals with these issues), when a partner leaves a line in the sand is drawn and the continuing partners will only be able to continue the partnership with the consent of the departing partner.
 If agreement cannot be reached, then the partnership is dissolved, and all partners then have an equal right to all the partnership assets and remain equally responsible for all the partnership obligations.
 A majority of ‘continuing partners’ cannot simply continue the partnership without the departing partner.
 If they do so, there will be materially negative consequences for them in the future.